MediaComem/comem-archidep/ex/netlify-static-deployment.md

 - :boom: Troubleshooting tips: how to fix common problems you might encounter.

 ## :gem: Requirements

-This exercise assumees that you are familiar with the command-line and git.
+This exercise assumees that you are familiar with the command line and Git.

 ## :exclamation: Fork and clone the clock project